 Step 4: Close Up The Ends

 Close the new ends of the mattress using the spare cover.
 You can either buy a new cover or use an old one depending on availability.
 Using the sewing needle cover the mattress end.
 Use the thimble while doing this to avoid injury to your finger.
 Use the wax to soften the thread and as a lubricant to make the sewing easy.
-Staple completely the ends and trim the excess cover.
+Staple thoroughly the ends and trim the excess cover.
 Repeat the procedure to the other half of the mattress.
-You should now have two equal halves of the original mattress.
+You should now have two halves of the original mattress.